beta-europe/netherlands.beta-europe.org/_pages/MEUNL21.md

     alt: "Model EU Netherlands 2019"
     excerpt:
     |
-      Our 2021 edition will take place online in the summer 2021 on july 19th-22nd.
-During the 4-day simulation, you will have the opportunity to debate two exciting legislative proposals, take part in our evening socials, and meet young people from all over Europe and beyond.
+      Our 2021 edition took place online in the summer 2021 on july 19th-22nd.
+This page still reflects the information of the 2021 edition but will soon be updated with information about the 2022 edition.
 intro_03:
   - title: Roles Available
     image_path: /assets/images/buecken.jpg